Kunull/Writeups/docs/Proving Grounds/Play/Easy/Moneybox.md

 ## Reconnaissance
 ### Nmap scan

-Let's perform a simple `nmap` scan on the target.
+Let's perform an `nmap` scan to find the open ports and the services running on the open ports.
 ```
 $ nmap -Pn -p- -A -T5 192.168.167.230
 Starting Nmap 7.92 ( https://nmap.org ) at 2024-05-06 11:03 IST